-Welcome to the Baldwin Lab website!
+Welcome to the Acquiring Minds Lab website!
 We study a variety of topics related to the development of social understanding, action understanding, language development, and the interface between those domains.
 Recent projects have focused on such questions as:

 - How do pedagogical interactions unfold between parent and child?